QF 3-inch 20 cwt: World War I

 British time fuzes, required for airburst shooting, were powder burning (igniferous).
 However, the powder burning rate changed as air pressure reduced, making them erratic for the new vertical shooting.
 Modified fuzes reduced the variability but did not cure the problem.
 Britain lagged behind Germany in developing clockwork time fuzes.
 In addition, experience showed that the percussion mechanism in time fuzes, which burst the shrapnel shell on impact if the timer failed, had to be removed because AA shells could land among friendly troops and nearby civilians.
 Igniferous fuzes had to have a gaine in order to detonate HE shells.

 The carriage's short recoil of 11 in allowed a higher rate of fire than for AA guns based on long-recoil field guns such as the QF 13-pounder 9 cwt.

 By June 1916, 202 3-inch 20 cwt were deployed in the air defence of Britain, of a total of 371 AA guns.

 The first guns arrived on the Western Front in November 1916 and by the end of 1916 it equipped 10 sections out of a total of 91.
 An AA section consisted of two guns and became the standard organizational unit.

-By the end of World War I, 257 (out of a total of 402 AA guns) were in land service in England on static and lorry mountings, and 102 (out of a total of 348) were in service on the Western Front mounted on heavy lorries, typically the Peerless 4 Ton.
+By the end of World War I, 257 (out of a total of 402 AA guns) were in land service in England on static and lorry mountings, and 102 (out of a total of 348) were in service on the Western Front mounted on heavy lorries, typically the Peerless TC4.
 In addition, many were mounted on Royal Navy ships.